jgccon/tfst/docs/README.md

 # 📚 TFST Documentation Has Moved

-All official documentation for **The Full Stack Team** project is now hosted at:
+All official documentation for **The Full-Stack Team** project is now hosted at:

 👉 [https://tfst.dev](https://tfst.dev)